waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - Defeated Swimmer Mathew.
 South blocked by buoys at Row 53.
 Found passage West to Cianwood at Row 45.

 ## Hints & Lore
+- **Whirl Islands:**
-- **Whirl Islands:** Swimmer Berke mentioned a secret about the islands blocked by whirlpools.
-(Likely Lugia).
+    - Swimmer Berke mentioned a secret about the islands blocked by whirlpools.
+    - Teacher in Cianwood house mentioned a "mythical sea creature" hiding in the four islands (Lugia).

 ## Tile Mechanics
 - **Lighthouse Pits:** Gaps on 4F/5F drop to the floor below.
 Jumping into the pit on 4F North (Cols 8-9) is the solution to reach the central column.